Courses are held in English.

 - Geography

-The governments of Bangladesh, India, Pakistan, and Sri Lanka also sponsor three guest professorships, which complement and enrich the curriculum.
+The governments of Bangladesh, India, Pakistan, and Sri Lanka also sponsor guest professorships, which complement and enrich the curriculum.

 Students who are interested in learning a South Asian language or continuing their language studies can choose among regularly offered courses of eleven languages: Bengali, Dari, Hindi, Classical Tibetan, Nepali, Pali, Sanskrit, Sinhala, Tamil, and Urdu.
 The languages are part of in-house minor programmes, which can be flexibly combined with the major.